RsyncProject/rsync/rsync-ssl.1.md

 rsync-ssl [--type=SSL_TYPE] RSYNC_ARGS
 ```

-The online version of this man page (that includes cross-linking of topics)
+The online version of this manpage (that includes cross-linking of topics)
 is available at <https://download.samba.org/pub/rsync/rsync-ssl.1>.

 ## DESCRIPTION